Why It Works

 Transfer rillettes to a large ramekin, crock, or other container, pressing down with a spoon and working it into the corners and against the walls to avoid trapping any air bubbles.
 Press plastic against the surface and refrigerate until thoroughly chilled, at least 2 hours.
 Serve with toasts or crackers.
 Rillettes can keep refrigerated for up to 5 days with plastic pressed firmly against the surface.

 Look for salmon that has a good amount of fat in it, which more often than not means farmed salmon; a piece of fillet with plenty of the belly flap attached is best, since the belly has the most fat.
-Cooking the fish in water with lemon juice and aromatics, known as a court bouillon, improves flavor, but in this recipe, you can use just water with very little change in the flavor of the finished dish.
-(If not using the court bouillon, you will still need 2 tablespoons lemon juice for the final mixture.)
+Cooking the fish in water with lemon juice and aromatics known as a court bouillon improves flavor, but in this recipe, you can use just water with very little change in the flavor of the finished dish.
+(If not using the court bouillon, you can omit the leek/onion, celery, and bay leaf, but will still need 2 tablespoons of lemon juice for the final mixture.)

 |Nutrition Facts (per serving)|

 |Servings: 6 to 8|